 You would probably only intend to trek to Nepal once in your life.
-We bet that you will fall in love with Nepal and come back to explore another part of a beautiful, diverse country.
-There is a lack of information on preparing and undertaking a trek in Nepal post COVID – 19.
-Discover what you should expect if you are trekking in Nepal after coronavirus.
+We bet you will fall in love with Nepal and return to explore another part of a beautiful, diverse country.
+There is a lack of information on preparing and undertaking a trek in Nepal post-COVID – 19.
+Discover what you should expect if you are trekking in Nepal after the coronavirus.

-Now, I’m pretty sure there will be many questions in your mind when we say this.
+Now, I’m pretty sure you will have many questions when we say this.
 Some of the questions we face are: is Trekking in Nepal safe after coronavirus?
 Is it dangerous to travel to Nepal?
 What are the health and safety measures to travel to Nepal?
-Or how many days need to stay at the quarantine?
+Or how many days do you need to stay in quarantine?

 What are the current scenarios of Coronavirus in Nepal?

-Nepal Government imposed a strict lockdown due to the 2nd case of COVID – 19 found in March.
-Nepal’s government had suspended on arrival visas and revoked all the expeditions to control the coronavirus pandemic.
-Then the nation turned into the lockdown for two months and put start the three-phase of restart protocols.
+Nepal Government imposed a strict lockdown due to the 2nd case of COVID–19 found in March.
+Nepal’s government suspended on-arrival visas and revoked all expeditions to control the coronavirus pandemic.
+Then the nation turned into a lockdown for two months and started the three-phase restart protocols.

 At the time, the Government of Nepal resumed international and domestic flights from 1st Sept 2020.
 From 17th Oct 2020, the government has opened up mountaineering and trekking activities by taking health safety measures.